Franklin Assault Lawyer

 Types of Assault Charges

-Our firm handles all types of assault and assault-related crimes, including:
+Our firm handles all types of assault and assault-related crimes in Franklin, Nashville, and beyond, including:

 What are the Penalties for Assault?